binarymist/command-line/readme.md

 ```
 Some usage details [here](http://www.cyberciti.biz/faq/linux-find-out-what-process-is-using-bandwidth/)

-## Scp: Secure copy
+## Scp: Secure copy <a id="scp-secure-copy"/>

 `scp` uses `ssh` to copy.

-Copy all files within a given directory from your local machine to a given directory on a remote host.
 `-p` preserves modification times, access times, and modes from the original file.
 `-r` is for recursion.
 `-P` Specify for non-default port.
+Copy all files within a given directory from your local machine to a given directory on a remote host.
 ```bash
 # Syntax:
 scp -p -r -P <non-default-port> <given-directory>/* <your-file-server-account>@<file-server>:/file-server/path/<given-directory>/